of Information Systems - Emeritus

-professional life has unfolded pretty much as shown in other parts of this I am married to Cecelia Ann Hardesty of Dayton, Ohio, and have two of my life, my wife and I now live in the Dayton, Ohio area.
+professional life has unfolded pretty much as shown in other parts of this I was married to Cecelia Ann Hardesty of Dayton, Ohio (now deceased), and have two of my life, I now live in the Dayton, Ohio area.
 I continue to participate in distance